Paterson

 “L Lottie?” he asked reading from the cake she was cutting.

-“You don’t have to be extra nice to us.
+“You don’t have to be nice to us.
 Or you know pretend to care…”

 “I’m not.”

-“It won’t change anything,” she said quietly without a hint of malice.
+“It won’t change anything,” she said quietly, stating facts, not a hint of venom or malice.

 “I could change things for you if I want.
 Put you back together.
 Give you false memory about the last couple of months.
 I won’t.”